Mind and body

 True Colours Trust

-Grants up to £10,000 for charitable organisations that are working to make a difference to the lives of disabled children and their families in the UK.
+Grants up to £10,000 for charitable organisations that are working to make a difference to the lives of disabled children and young people (aged 0-25) and their families in the UK.
+Funds can cover projects or equipment, including activities for disabled children and/or their siblings, respite for the whole family, adaptations, technology and specialised play equipment.

 Variety Club – Equipment Grants

-Grants up to £6,000 for specialist equipment for the direct use of children (up to 18) who are sick, disabled or disadvantaged and are resident in the UK.
+Grants (typically £5,000 for an organisation, £2,000 for an individual) for specialist equipment for the direct use of children (up to 18) who are sick, disabled or disadvantaged.

 Family Fund Trust